Dr. Shirley's History Pages

 AD 260-268

-Gallienus, emperor of Rome, reverses Valerian's decrees and restores the Roman Church
+Gallienus, emperor of Rome, reversed Valerian's decrees and restored the Roman Church

-Pope Dionysius, rebuilds Roman Church after Valerian's massacre
+Pope Dionysius, rebuilt Roman Church after Valerian's massacre

 AD 263-339